MRPROPZ/MRPROPZ/README.md

 Cyber Security
 --------------

-I've currently student a student Information Communication and Technology in Ubonratchathani University
+I'm Sarunwit Nontaseasn from Thailand, and I'm currently student Information Communication and Technology.
+I've interest about Cybersecurity Red Team and Blue Team.
+In my free time I like to play dead by daylight and upload my play highlight on youtube channel.
+You can check my youtube channel here : https://youtube.com/@MRPROPZP100

 * 🌍  I'm based in Thailand
 * 🖥️  See my portfolio at [MyPortfolio (In Future)](http://idonthave.com)